-This espresso machine from Calphalon is a great pick for those interested in a device that’s easy to use with the combined aesthetic of smart functionality.
+This entry level espresso machine from Calphalon is a great pick for those interested in a device that’s easy to use with the combined aesthetic of smart functionality.
 The controls are visibly outlined and the stainless accent gives the machine a sleek, modern look.

 In terms of power, the device features 15 bars of pressure pump to ensure maximum flavor extraction while producing beautiful layers of cream on top of your espresso.
 For selecting steam and hot water, you get a dial interface along with pre-programmed single shots as well as double.
 The 58mm portafilter enables sizeable ground holding and keeps consistent dispersion and extraction.

 A simple yet technologically advanced at its core, this espresso maker comes with the thermoblock heating technology alongside PID temperature control.
-This offers a more consistent espresso flavor through even heat delivery and pre-infusion with the grounds optimally extracted.
+This offers a more consistent espresso flavor through even heat delivery and pre-infusion with the coffee grounds optimally extracted.

 Additionally, the machine is backed by several perks including a cup warming tray, a steam wand that supports creamy frothing, a tamper, a milk pitcher, and a cleaning pin.
 Finally, it is accompanied by a 2.0L water reservoir with an easy refill.